rstudio/rticles/README.md

 ## Overview

 The **rticles** package provides a suite of custom [R Markdown](http://rmarkdown.rstudio.com) LaTeX formats and templates for various formats.
 Most of the templates are provided and maintained by the community, and anyone can contribute a new template.
-See [How to contribute](#how-to-contribute-)
+See [How to contribute](#how-to-contribute) below.

-Including templates and contributors are:
+Currently included templates and their contributors are the following:

 | Journal | Contributors | Pull request | Output format |
 |-|-|-|-|